FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - REST API for creation of information such as emergency, Enemy units and so on
 - Android Edition
 - WebMap
+- Pushing of information (video streams, certifications, ...) to clients

-The following features are planned:
+The following features are planned for the 2.0 family:
 - microservices
 - Data Sync / mission planning